shakana0/BakeryStoreBackend/README.md

 - Implement Swagger documentation and versioning for APIs
 - Write unit and integration tests with xUnit and mocking frameworks
 - Set up CI/CD pipelines using GitHub Actions
+- **Move a local SQL database to the Azure cloud and configure it for secure access using Microsoft Entra ID and `Microsoft.Data.SqlClient`**
+- **Access and manage the cloud database using SSMS and Azure CLI**

 ---